 Whereas TQM was a major early force in quality management in the U.S., it has largely faded from view in recent decades in favor of newer approaches such as Six Sigma and lean manufacturing.

-Where is quality headed from here?
+Where is quality management headed from here?
+What are some critical attributes of a next-generation QMS?
 We’re seeing a few big shifts:

-- Integration: Technology now makes it possible for companies to break down barriers between departments, which has long been a foundational principle of quality management.
-As companies move in this direction, they’re also integrating the QMS with processes like safety and sustainability, which are also tied to customer satisfaction.
+- Integration: Technology now makes it possible for companies to break down barriers between departments, which has long been a foundational principle of a comprehensive quality management system.
+As companies move in this direction, they’re also integrating the quality management system with processes like safety and sustainability, which are also tied to customer satisfaction.

-- Big Data: Today’s QMS captures more data than ever, allowing companies to leverage sophisticated reporting and business intelligence tools to build a competitive advantage.
+- Big Data: Today’s QMS captures more data than ever and integrates seamlessly with sophisticated reporting and business intelligence tools to build a competitive advantage.

 - Risk Management: Companies are realizing that risk management and quality are inseparably linked.
-Risk awareness is growing among quality managers, something reflected in the risk-based approaches now being leveraged in recent iterations of ISO 9001.
+Risk awareness is growing among quality managers, something reflected in the risk-based approaches now being leveraged in recent iterations of ISO 9001 and incorporated into leading automated quality management systems.

 We’ve come a long way in improving quality.
 Now the question is how to build on that success.
-No matter how your company approaches it, it’s clear that data and statistical analysis will remain front and center.
+No matter how your company approaches it, it’s clear that data and statistical analysis will remain the foundation of a leading quality management system.